 enter your postal code below.

 †See centre for full details, certain conditions apply.
 Available at participating centres.
-Not valid with any other coupons, specials or promotions.
+Not valid with any other coupons, specials, offers or promotions.
+Offer valid for new contracts for a 1 year program.
 We currently offer a guarantee of satisfaction whereby clients who are compliant with our program and do not achieve their goal weight are entitled to their money back in full on personal coaching services, for new agreements of a 1 year program.
-Offer available until April 27, 2014.
+Offer available until August 23, 2014.
 Click here

 for additional details, terms, and conditions.